GuanJiBaoPingAn/minix--annotated/README.md

-minix3 3.3.0 annotateed with chinese.
+minix3 3.3.0 annotated with chinese.